Steve Young is a former quarterback who spent 15 seasons in the NFL, winning almost everything in a storied career.

-He’s a three-time Super Bowl champion, with seven Pro Bowl appearances to his name.
-Here’s everything you need to know about Young’s very best rookie cards, including a checklist and investment advice for the future.
+He’s a three-time Super Bowl champion with seven Pro Bowl appearances.
+Here’s everything you need to know about Young’s best rookie cards, including a checklist and investment advice for the future.

-We’ve put together a trio of the most popular Steve Young rookie cards based on recent auction data.
+Based on recent auction data, we’ve put together a trio of the most famous Steve Young rookie cards.

-The 1986 Topps has a green and white striped border, and it’s considered to be his first ‘true’ rookie card.
+The 1986 Topps has a green and white striped border and is considered his first ‘true’ rookie card.
 This is because it’s Young’s original NFL option, rather than USFL like the others on this list.

-As for value, a BGS 9 sold for just over $150, so that should give you a better idea of what it’s worth to collectors.
+As for value, a BGS 9 sold for just over $150, giving you a better idea of what it’s worth to collectors.
 The quote on the back reads;

 From his time in the ill-fated USFL, the 1984 Topps is still worth a decent chunk of change.
 A PSA 10 grade recently sold for $5,200, attracting 66 bids at auction.
 It’s the most expensive sale in recent months, while a PSA 8 still went for $274.
 It features a profile image of Young, staring at the camera with his arms crossed.
 The reverse notes;